huaxing-yuan/smsc-simulator/readme.md

 ## Licenses
 You can use these source code to:
- - Demonstrate Hummingbird and Hummingbird Test Framework
- - Use this extension with Hummingbird / Hummingbird Test Framework within your organization for test.
+ - Use with Atmosphere Studio / Core Framework within your organization for test.
- - Improve the extension, implement more UCP operations and use it with Hummingbird / Hummingbird Test Framework.
- - All modifications of code must ensure that the code is aimed to running on Hummingbird Test Framework.

 You must not:
   - Sell this extension to a 3rd party person or organization
-  - Doing anything with the binary / source code with another software than Hummingbird / Hummingbird Test Framework

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.